intel/intel-xpu-backend-for-triton/docs/getting-started/architecture.rst

 ###################
-Triton architecture
+Triton Architecture
 ###################

 The goal of this document is to describe the high-level architecture and roadmap of the solution outlining components and interactions.
-The intended audience is triton & triton backend developers.
-No a priori knowledge is assumed, however, the introduction is concise (use links to familiarize yourself with the basics as necessary).
+The intended audience is Triton & Triton backend developers.
+No prior knowledge is assumed.
+The document provides a brief introduction to Triton.
+Use provided links to learn the basics if needed.

 ************
 Introduction
 ************

-Triton [c1]_ [c10]_ has two main use cases: triton language JIT compiler and pytorch 2.0 [c2]_ low-level backend compiler.
-Here we focus on the latter but keep the former in mind (as well as supporting other frameworks).
+Triton [c1]_ [c10]_ serves two main purposes: as a Triton language JIT compiler and as a low-level backend compiler for PyTorch 2.0 [c2]_.
+While we mainly discuss the latter, we also consider the former and support other frameworks.

 .. image :: ../pics/pt2.png

-From PyTorch point of view, a model FX graph [c3]_ is captured by Dynamo [c4]_ (and AOT Autograd if necessary) which is passed to Inductor [c5]_.
+From PyTorch perspective, a model FX graph [c3]_ is captured by Dynamo [c4]_ (and AOT Autograd if necessary) which is then passed to Inductor [c5]_.
 The Inductor converts the broad set of PyTorch’s ATen operators into a narrower set of stable primitive operators (PrimTorch) [c6]_ via “decompositions” (a customizable mechanism for complex operator expansion).
-The resulting graph is translated into Triton kernels which are decorated python functions produced by the Inductor [c7]_.
+The resulting graph is translated into Triton kernels which are decorated Python functions produced by the Inductor [c7]_.
 Triton frontend consumes function sources, the internals follow traditional compiler architecture: an AST is built and traversed to produce an MLIR module.
 The module is progressively lowered into the LLVM dialect.
-A regular LLVM module is then produced and converted to an appropriate representation depending on the target (e.g., PTX for Nvidia).
+A regular LLVM module is then produced and converted to an appropriate representation depending on the target (for example, PTX for Nvidia).
 A compiled kernel is then returned with a launcher stub.
 Kernels are then executed by PyTorch through Inductor’s scheduling & wrapper interfaces.

 ****************************
-Triton MLIR compiler details
+Triton MLIR Compiler Details
 ****************************

-Code generation overview
+Code Generation Overview
 ========================